At Home, Work or Out and About

 DC Fast Charging is for public charging stations only and not for home use.

-More electric cars are equipped for DC Fast Charging today, but always be aware of your car’s port before you try to plug in.
+Most fully electric cars are equipped for DC Fast Charging today, but always be aware of your car’s charging connector before you try to plug in.
+You will either have a Tesla connector that can be used at a Tesla Supercharger, an SAE Combo connector or a Chademo connector.
+Here are examples of each connector.

 Want to learn more on Fast Charging?